 - An Infectious Disease Consultant with 10 years' experience who spends 70% of their time in direct patient care, is a leading researcher on multi-drug resistant infections, and author of 50 scientific publications.

-6. Cardiologists and haematologist-oncologists deepen communications agency’s understanding of breakthrough leukaemia treatment
+6. Cardiologists and hematologist-oncologists deepen communications agency’s understanding of breakthrough leukemia treatment

-Over the past decade, Bruton's tyrosine kinase inhibitors (BTKis) have increasingly replaced chemotherapy-based treatments in patients with chronic lymphocytic leukaemia (CLL) and mantle cell lymphoma (MCL).
-They inhibit the enzyme BTK which is a crucial part of the B-cell receptor signalling pathway.
+Over the past decade, Bruton's tyrosine kinase inhibitors (BTKis) have increasingly replaced chemotherapy-based treatments in patients with chronic lymphocytic leukemia (CLL) and mantle cell lymphoma (MCL).
+They inhibit the enzyme BTK which is a crucial part of the B-cell receptor signaling pathway.

-A healthcare communications agency working on a BTKi project asked us to connect them with US-based haematologist-oncologists experienced in using BTKis to treat CLL.
+A healthcare communications agency working on a BTKi project asked us to connect them with US-based hematologist-oncologists experienced in using BTKis to treat CLL.

-The specialist also had to work at an academic centre or centre of excellence, be able to discuss approved and pipeline BTKis and the management of adverse events.
+The specialist also had to work at an academic center or center of excellence, be able to discuss approved and pipeline BTKis and the management of adverse events.

-Furthermore, the customer asked us to source cardiologists within a US academic centre or centre of excellence experienced in treating cardiotoxic adverse events (AEs) in patients with CLL or MCL from treatment with BTKis.
+Furthermore, the customer asked us to source cardiologists within a US academic center or center of excellence experienced in treating cardiotoxic adverse events (AEs) in patients with CLL or MCL from treatment with BTKis.

 With the requirements in hand, our AI went on the hunt to find the precision-matched experts for our customer, including a:

-- Haematologist-oncologist who is also an Associate Professor of Oncology, Clinical Director of Haematology, and author of over 30 scientific papers.
+- Hematologist-oncologist who is also an Associate Professor of Oncology, Clinical Director of Haematology, and author of over 30 scientific papers.

 - Cardiologist who is also a Director of a Cardio-Oncology Program, an Associate Professor of Medicine and author of over 200 publications.